-Working as a barristers' clerk, you are responsible for running the administration and business activities of barristers' chambers.
-Your role is integral to the success of a set of chambers, both as a legal practice and as a business.
+As a barristers' clerk you'll provide essential administrative and business support to your members or barristers.
+Your role is integral to the success of a set of chambers, both as individual legal practices and as an overall business.

 In Scotland, the equivalent role is advocates' clerk.

-- market and develop the business to maintain the supply of work
+- marketing and developing the business of members to maintain the supply of work

-If you're a junior barristers' clerk, you may also need to:
+If you're a junior clerk, you may also need to:

 - deliver urgent documents to other chambers